• Skip to main content

 If you cannot Quit Safari or any other App using Force quit or Command-Option-Escape shortcut, you can try the Activity Monitor, which should allow you to force quit Safari.

-Click on the Finder in Taskbar > go to Applications > Utilities and click on Activity Monitor.app.
+2. From the Finder screen, go to Applications > Utilities and click on Activity Monitor.app.

 Open Activity Monitor on Mac